juanpas97/CryptoBench/Readme.md

  * If you want to use an algorithm from a provider that doesn´t support it, the app will crash.
 (For example, AESOFB from mbedTLS).

- * If a test is cancelled, you will have to restart the app to keep using it.
+ * If a test is cancelled or the phone is chagend from vertical to horizontal (or vice versa), you will have to restart the app to keep using it.
 As your results won´t be saved.